 PwC Australia has a long-held commitment to managing our impact on the environment.

-In many countries around the world we are seeing increasing calls for corporate environmental responsibility and sustainability and, in turn, for businesses to assess their stance on a lower carbon future.
+In many countries around the world there are increasing calls for corporate environmental responsibility and sustainability.
+At PwC, we’re committed to supporting a lower carbon future.

 This position includes recognition that healthy environmental ecosystems are of great importance to First Nations populations globally and acknowledges Aboriginal and Torres Strait Islander peoples' profound spiritual connection to land.
 PwC Australia recognises our role in the energy ecosystem and our environment commitment extends to protecting, respecting and promoting the unique rights and perspectives of Aboriginal and Torres Strait Islander peoples.

 We all have a responsibility to accelerate the pace of change toward a lower carbon future and we acknowledge PwC and the business community play an important role in the transition.
-There is much to be done, and PwC is committed to working with all stakeholders to achieve this goal.
+There is much to be done, and we are committed to working with all stakeholders to achieve this goal.

-PwC has been a member of the United Nations Global Compact since 2002 and the firm aligns our strategy with its principals including those on the environment.
-Find out more about our commitments to the UN Global compact here:
+Globally PwC has been a member of the United Nations Global Compact since 2002.
+Find out more about our alignment with its strategy and principles, including those related to the environment.